 Preservatives to Avoid in Shaving Lotion

 Because of the risks of mold, light preservative use is beneficial — but we still want to avoid certain types of preservatives.
 Here’s a list of preservatives you want to avoid in shaving lotion or any other personal care product you are using.
+You can still get that close shave, but not with these chemicals.

 - DMDM hydantoin